 The Clerk of the Course will have the facility for the use of the safety car in accordance with the Championship / Series regulations.
 It is the driver's responsibility to make sure they are fully aware of these regulations.
-The Safety Car will join the circuit from the pit lane exit and will exit the circuit via the pit lane entrance.
-The Safety Car may also be deployed from the last corner during lap 1/at the start of the race.
+The Safety Car will join the circuit from the pit lane exit and will exit the circuit via the pit lane entrance, except for where the safety car is deployed during lap 1 of the race, where is may be deployed from the rear of the starting grid.